-Financial investments Refer to page 21 (significan t accounting policies) and, page 26 (financial disclosures).
-Key audit matter description As at 31 December 2018 the financial investments balance stood at £31.7 million, equating to 99% of total company assets.
-The balance is comprised of two Money Market Funds ("MMF") which are highly liquid and have low estimation uncertainty in valuing.
+5.1 Valuation and existence of financial in vestments Key audit matter description As at 31 December 2022 the financial investments balance stood at £32.05m (2021: £32.3m), equating to 99.4% of total assets of the Company.
+The balance is comprised of two Money Market Funds (MMF) which are highly liquid and have low estimation uncertainty in valuing.
 However, due to the proportion of the net assets represented by this balance, we have identified this balance as a key audit matter.
-How the scope of our audit responded to the key audit matter We have performed a business process walkthrough in order to gain a detailed understanding of the financial investment cycle and how the balance is recorded in the general ledger.
-We have tested the valuation of financial investments through obtaining price data from reputable third party sources for 100% of the company's investments.
-We have also considered the impact of Brexit on the company's financial investments.
-We have tested existence, rights and obligations and completeness of the financial investments by obtaining an independent confirmation letter from the MMF manager confirming the balance held within the account as at 31 December 2018.
+Refer to pages 9-13 (Director's report), page 24 (significant accounting policies) and, pages 19-23 (financial disclosures).
+How the scope of our audit responded to the key audit matter We have performed a business process walkthrough in order to gain a detailed understanding of the financial investments cycle and how the balance is recorded in the general ledger.
+We have tested the valuation of financial investments through obtaining independent prices from reputable third party sources for 100% of the Company's investments.
+We have tested the existence of the financial investments by obtaining an independent confirmation letter from the MMF managers confirming the balances held within the account as at 31 December 2022.
 We then reconciled this confirmation to the amount recorded in the general ledger.
-Key observations We completed our procedures over the financial investments and did not identify any instances of material misstatement.
+Key observations We completed our procedures over the valuation and existence of financial investment and did not identify any instance of material misstatements across

-Our application of materiality
+6. Our application of materiality

-We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
+6.1 Materiality We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality both in planning the scope of our audit work and in evaluating the results of our work.

-Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:
+Based on our professional judgement, we determined materiality for the financial statements as a whote as follows:

-Materiality £500,000 (2017: £500,000) Basis for determining materiality Below 2% (2017: Below 2%) of year end company net assets.
-Rationale for the benchmark applied Pool Reinsurance (Nuclear) Limited is a mutual reinsurance company, which exists for the benefit of its members.
-As such, we have judged net assets to be the most appropriate benchmark, as this represents the Company's ability to meet claims as they fall due, which is deemed to be of most concern to the members.
+Materiality £500,000 (2021: £500,000) Basis for determining materiality 1.6% (2021: 1.6%) of net assets.
+Rationale for the benchmark applied Pool Reinsurance (Nuclear) Limited is a mutual reinsurance company, which exists for the benefit of its Members.
+As such, we considered net assets to be the most appropriate benchmark, as this represents the Company's ability to meet claims as they fall due, which is deemed to be of most concern to the members.